Yearly Archives: 2011

 Want cookbooks that are like having a good friend helping you out in the kitchen?
 Look no further than Alicia C. Simpson’s Quick and Easy Vegan Comfort Food* (The Experiment, 2009) and Quick and Easy Vegan Celebrations* (The Experiment, 2010).
 Alicia got tired of starving at parties with no vegan options and not being able […]

-In this vegan version of creamed spinach, you get the goodness of tofu, but not the bother of cooking a flour-thickened sauce.
-It’s a feast for spinach fans!
+In this vegan version of creamed spinach, you get the goodness of tofu instead of the bother of cooking a flour-thickened milk sauce.
+Easy and quick, it’s a feast for spinach fans!
+Photos by Evan Atlas.
+You can also see a step-by-step of this recipe at How to Make Delicious Dairy-Free Creamed Spinach.

 Suffering from the midwinter blahs, when it seems that not a single fresh fruit remains in the grocery store, and there’s nothing but kale and potatoes thriving in the harsh frozen tundra outside?
 Reach for citrus—and don’t stop at just one type!
 By combining three different zesty flavors into one cupcake, you’ll get a brighter, […]